-Patients with a history of mastocytosis are at an increased risk of anaphylaxis.4
+Patients with a history of anaphylaxis are at an increased risk of systemic mastocytosis.6

 Tryptase testing can measure the total level of tryptase released by mast cells into the circulation.
 This enables a healthcare provider to evaluate a person's baseline tryptase level or any transient increases in the level of tryptase after a suspected allergic reaction.
 This measure can help identify risk factors for repeated severe reactions to Hymenoptera insect stings and drugs, in conjunction with other clinical findings.
-The same structure of the same structure of the same structure of the same structure of the same structure.
+2,5,6

-Tryptase is a useful tool for confirming mast cell involvement.4 Together with clinical findings, Tryptase test results can help you rule in or rule out systemic mastocytosis.
+Tryptase is a useful tool for confirming mast cell involvement.
+Together with clinical findings, Tryptase test results can help you rule in or rule out systemic mastocytosis.